 The UHMC campus consists of 40 academic, administrative and recreational buildings situated throughout 78 acres.
-In addition, the Maui College campus directly supports Outreach Educational Centers at Molokai, Lana'i, Lahaina and Hana.
+In addition, the Maui College campus directly supports Outreach Educational Centers at Molokai, Lana'i, and Hana.
+UHMC's Lahaina Education Center officially closed on February 2, 2022 and presently, the College does not intend to reopen this location.
+Due to renovations, the Hana Education Center has been temporarily relocated to the Hana High and Elementary School.
 The campus population consists of approximately 4,400 day and night students, and approximately 255 faculty and staff.

-The Campus Security Department consists of one Security Chief and nine security officers.
+The Campus Security Department consists of one (1) Security Chief and nine (9) security officers.
 The Campus Security Department is in the process of transitioning to a staff composed solely of State employees.
-The unit currently consists of seven University Security Officers (USO) and two contract security officers.
+The unit currently consists of seven (7) University Security Officers (USO) and two (2) contract security officers.
 The Campus Security Department, under the administration of the Vice Chancellor for Administrative Services, is responsible for providing security services for the campus.
 The Campus Security Office is at the southwest corner of the Noi'i parking lot.
 Campus Security Officers are on duty 24 hours a day, 365 days per year.